132nd-vWing/132-TRP-388/TRP/BAS/BAS-01/Website Text.md

 Self Qualification

 ## Topics:
-Preparation of students to undertake the F-16 Fighting Falcon training course
+Preparation of students to undertake the 388th Virtual Squadron Training Program

 ## Objectives:
-* Objective 1: To configure Teamspeak to communicate with 132nd pilots, both socially and for fligths.
+* Objective 1: To configure Teamspeak to communicate with 132nd pilots, both socially and for flights.
 * Objective 2: Prepare and configure DCS for flights on the 132nd server.
 * Objective 3: Successfully connect to the server.

 ## Trainee Preparation:
-Have DCS installed and patched to the latest Open Beta.
+Have DCS installed and patched to the version available on the 132nd training server.

 ## Instructor Preparation:
 Not required.